paulklemm/regression-heatmap-paper/Cover Letter.md

     * We tackled this problem using the z-dimension of the 3D heat map.
 The CFS algorithm is applied per-slice depending on the target feature.
 In other words, there are always all features represented in z-dimension of the 3D heat map.
 This means that for features with a static target (e.g., `Cancer ~ X + Y + Z`) the influence of each feature can be assessed by slicing through the 3D heat map.
     * We noted the limitation in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackle it in Section **4.4 Abstracting Regression Results**.
     * We added a check box as part of the file upload step, which allows to skip the CFS preprocessing step.
 It is noted in Section **5.1 System Paradigm and Components**.
   2. It is possible to specify how feature interactions are taken into account.
 The operators of the formula follow the conventions used in `R`.
 Details on the notation can be found in the `R` Documentation under ([https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html)).
-Feature transformations as suggested by the reviewer are not supported.
+Feature transformations, as suggested by the reviewer, are not supported.
 For example, the `^` operator in the formula notation works different.
-In regression formulas, `(X+Y+Z)^2` would for example mean a level 2 crossing of all factors, being equivalent to the formula `X+Y+Z+X:Y+X:Z+Y:Z`.
+In regression formulas, `(X+Y+Z)^2` would, for example, mean a level 2 crossing of all factors, being equivalent to the formula `X+Y+Z+X:Y+X:Z+Y:Z`.
 Regression models do not incorporate feature transformations and the collaborating epidemiologists also never required such functionalities.
 Since it is clearly a restriction as noted by the reviewer, we mentioned it accordingly in the paper.
 Additionally, we pointed out that linear and logistic regressions are only suitable to identify linear relationships.

   </i></font>